dudamirandaa/stargazing/README.md

 - Sky map:
   - at the skymap folder, SkymapComponent has the responsibility to build the URLs to plot the graphs when searching

-The backend was develop using Spring Framework with Java
+The backend was develop using Spring Framework with Java.
+The files are inside stargazing-frontend/src/app and t

 - Locations:
   - at the locations folder, LocationRepository extends JpaRepository to handle queries in the database